rmuit/test/blog-postgres.md

-# Handling PostgreSQL bytea (BLOB) fields in SQL, PHP, Drupal
+# DRAFT: Handling PostgreSQL bytea (BLOB) fields in SQL, PHP, Drupal

 While I was upgrading a very old Drupal 6/PostgreSQL website to Drupal 7, I encountered enough issues around wrong(ly encoded) values in both query input and output... that I couldn't remember how they fit together.
 The logical next step is trying to write an overview of the issues that I could refer to in the future when I'd forget the details again.